Paper Birch - Tree Plantations, Wood Pellets, Birch Syrup and Biomass

 A Paper Birch timber asset can be sold or leveraged and used as collateral

-A Paper Birch tree plantation shortens time to harvest
+Tall Paper Birch tree seedlings shorten time to harvest

-As wood pellet use and biomass become poplar, paper birch is moving away from the more traditional landscape tree to a commercial utility tree.
+As wood pellet use and biomass become popular, paper birch is moving away from the more traditional landscape tree to a commercial utility tree.

-Paper Birch plantation costs average between $500 and $1,000 per acre depending on how many acres are planted per project – the more acres the lower the cost.
+Paper Birch plantation costs average between $500 and $1,000 per acre depending on how many acres are planted per project – the more acres planted the lower the cost.
 An average of 800 trees per acre is common.
-A thinning program should be initiated during year 10 of the plantation cutting every second tree so the remaining trees will size up.
-On average, the thinned trees will increase two times diameter compared to a plantation with no thinning.
-Because Paper Birch is an under story tree, a semi-shade spot is essential for maximum growth and yield.
+A thinning program should be initiated during year 10 cutting every second tree leaving the remaining trees to size up.
+On average, the thinned trees will increase two times diameter compared to a plantation without thinning.
+Because Paper Birch is an under story tree, a semi-shade location is essential for maximum growth and yield.

-Note* It is important to transplant seedlings that are at least 3 years old and 3 feet tall so they will survive the first and second winters.
-It is also advisable to use tree shelters or security fencing to protect young birch tree seedlings from grazing dear.
-Starting a Paper Birch plantation with tall tree seedlings 10 or 12 feet tall will eliminate the need for shelters and fencing.
+Note* It is important to transplant seedlings that are at least 3 years old and 6 feet tall so they will survive the first and second winters.
+It is also advisable to use tree shelters or security fencing to protect young birch tree seedlings from grazing deer.
+Starting a Paper Birch plantation with tall tree 15-foot seedlings will eliminate the need for shelters and fencing.